How Does Social Media Affect Sleep?

 And as you might expect, the more awake we feel and the more time we spend on social media, the less sleep we get.

-However, not all young adults experience this.
-As the researchers came to discover, this finding only affected young adults in educational settings.
+Interestingly, the researchers discovered that scrolling on social media before bed only affected people in educational settings.
 The results could be explained by the fact that students often have a harder time maintaining self-control and moderation than their working counterparts.

 As for those who were employed, social media was simply a means of coping with daily pressures rather than a distraction from sleep.
 Social media use did not affect sleep quality in this sample of young adults, but other factors such as sleep hygiene and self-regulation did.
 Having certain work obligations, these individuals displayed higher levels of self-control, thus preventing them from falling into a social media spiral.